Teneth/E2G-jamboree-Oct2025/chromhmmoverlapper/readme.md

 # Use downloaded data
 ```
+## If you don't want to redownload the State model each time-
 ## Prepare the downloaded file like this then you can use DownloadVuModel=F and ProvideModel=chrohmm.table options
 chromhmm.table <- fread(paste0("/projectdir/havu_chromhmm_100state.bed.gz"), sep="\t")
 colnames(chromhmm.table) <- c("chr", "start", "end", "state")